 Health insurance for non-EU students

-NHL Stenden purchases health insurance on your behalf for your first year of enrolment through AON, one of the larger health insurance providers in the Netherlands.
+NHL Stenden arranges health insurance on your behalf for your first year of enrolment through AON, one of the larger health insurance providers in the Netherlands.
 The costs are €700.
 After the first year you are responsible for arranging your own health insurance.

 If you are coming to NHL Stenden as an exchange student for 6 months, then insurance costs total €350.